 Land, buildings and equipment are recorded at cost, or if acquired by gift, at acquisition value at the date of the gift.
 GASB 34 guidance concerning preparing initial estimates for historical cost and accumulated depreciation related to infrastructure was followed.
 Capital additions, replacements and major renovations are capitalized.
 The value of assets constructed includes all material direct and indirect construction costs.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, excluding intangible right-to-use lease assets and subscription-based IT agreement assets.
 Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.

-In accordance with the state capitalization policy, all land, intangible assets and software with a unit cost of \$1,000,000 or more, buildings and improvements with a unit cost of \$100,000 or more, library collections with a total cost of \$5,000 or more and all other assets with a unit cost of \$5,000 or more are capitalized.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets as defined by the State of Washington's Office of Financial Management.
-Useful lives are generally 3 to 7 years for equipment; 15 to 50 years for buildings and 20 to 50 years for infrastructure and land improvements.
+In accordance with the state capitalization policy:

+- Land, including land use rights with indefinite lives acquired with the purchase of the underlying land, and ancillary costs are capitalized - Infrastructure with a cost of \$100,000 or more is capitalized and depreciated over 20-50 years - Building, building improvements, improvements other than building and leasehold improvements with a cost of \$100,000 or more are capitalized and depreciated over 5-50 years - Intangible assets (excluding intangible right-to-use lease assets and subscription-based IT arrangements), either purchased or internally developed, with a cost of \$1 million or more that are identifiable by meeting one of the following conditions: